nickcanz/phillydevops-elasticsearch/README.md

 ## Run an Elasticsearch instance

 ### Start the container
-Execute `docker run -d -p 9200:9200 devops-es`
+Execute `docker run -d -p 9200:9200 es`
 * `-d` will run the container in the background
 * `-p 9200:9200` will forward port 9200 from the container to the host
-* `devops-es` is the name of the image we want to run.
+* `es` is the name of the image we want to run.
 In this case, it is a name of a tag.

 ### Verfiy it's running